Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-forms.md

 - `:placeholder-shown`: Placeholder is active and has no value
 - `:valid`: Field is valid
 - `:invalid`: Field is invalid
-- `:in-range`: Number field is in range of options
+- `:in-range`: Number field is in a range of options
 - `:required`: Field is required
 - `:optional`: Field is optional, again a default state so rarely used